Anivice/80386-ASM/documentation/3_qemu.md

 of two parts.
 The first part is the 8-bit ASCII code, which identifies the specific character displayed.
-The second part is an 8-bit attribute code, formatted as `KRGBIRGB`, which determines the visual attributes such as color and blinking of the character.
+The second part is an 8-bit attribute code, formatted as `KRGBIRGB`, which determines the visual attributes such as color and blinking of the character， if your screen supports them, that is.

 | Bit Pattern | Attribute               | Description                                             |
 |-------------|-------------------------|---------------------------------------------------------|